andrew/ultimate-awesome/README.md

 - [rust-resources-hub](https://github.com/laruh/rust-resources-hub) - A curated collection of resources for learning and mastering Rust programming, including guides, books, exercises, and more.
 - [awesome-launchdarkly](https://github.com/launchdarkly-labs/awesome-launchdarkly) - Awesome Stuff on LaunchDarkly.
 - [awesome-saas](https://github.com/lendai/awesome-saas) - 😎 Awesome list for everyone building SaaS.
-- [awesome-letta](https://github.com/letta-ai/awesome-letta) - A curated list of awesome Letta projects, tools, tutorials, and resources for building stateful AI agents with persistent memory.
 - [awesome_face_forensics](https://github.com/LightningChan/awesome_face_forensics) - Resources for face forgery detection.
 - [awesome-maestro](https://github.com/ludovicobesana/awesome-maestro) - A curated list of awesome tools, utils and projects using Maestro.
 - [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
 You can send your custom GPTs to this repo.